-Immediately prior to the consummation of this offering, we intend to grant the registration rights described below to Indigo Fund, an affiliate of Indigo Partners, which holds 5.2 million shares of our common stock, pursuant to the terms of a Registration Rights Agreement to be entered into by us at such time.
+Immediately prior to the consummation of this offering, we intend to grant the registration rights described below to Indigo Fund, an affiliate of Indigo Partners, which, immediately prior to this offering held 197.6 million shares of our common stock, pursuant to the terms of a Registration Rights Agreement to be entered into by us at such time.
 This agreement will be entered into pursuant to the terms of the Subscription Agreement, dated December 3, 2013, pursuant to which Indigo, an affiliate of Indigo Partners, funded the equity component of the acquisition from Republic Airways Holdings, Inc.